Welcome to 123PPT.com's Presentation Articles and Advice section for Communicating Your Message.

 By Jeremy Cain, Presentation Consultant, 123PPT.com

 It was one of the most eagerly awaited conventions of the year.
-The organization in which I was employed had invested greatly in securing a presentations stand, in order to ensure our presence, and a one hour timeslot on the main stage.
+The organization in which I was employed had invested greatly in securing a presentations stand, in order to ensure our presence, and a one hour time slot on the main stage.
 The goal of our presentation was simple.
-To “wow” our audience, and take advantage of this opportunity of presenting our showcase product to the industry.
+To "wow" our audience, and take advantage of this opportunity of presenting our showcase product to the industry.
 After eighteen months of technical development, from over one hundred and twenty developers, we were now ready to show the world.

 Such was the pressure and expectation of the convention that our organization had invested in several full motion graphic DVD titles and introduction sequences, as well as a television styled presentation.